illinois-cs241/illinois-cs241.github.io/_tutorials/development_vagrant.md

 ---

 ## Setup Instructions
-We are [Vagrant](https://www.vagrantup.com/) to provision VMs.
+We can use [Vagrant](https://www.vagrantup.com/) to provision VMs locally.
 Vagrant allows us to provide a consistent VM environment, similar to your EngrIT-provisioned VM and the environment in which assignments will be graded.

 Here are the steps to provision a VM on your own laptop using Vagrant: